dereuromark/cakephp-ide-helper/docs/Annotations.md

 For templates it will also look in the folder name.

 ## Specific files only
-With `--files` and a comma separated list of ROOT relative or absolute paths to files you can limit the run to those specific.
+With `--file` and a comma separated list of ROOT relative or absolute paths to files you can limit the run to those specific.
 This can be useful for programmatic tooling-based runs or file watchers to be implemented.

 If this option is set, it will take precedence over `filter` (ignore it).

 Example:
 ```
---files src/View/AppView.php,plugins/My/src/View/Helper/MyHelper.php
+bin/cake annotate all --file src/View/AppView.php,plugins/My/src/View/Helper/MyHelper.php
 ```

 ## Removing outdated annotations